gasolin/saihubot/README.md

 new window.SaihuBot({});
 ```

+Wrap that script in `DOMContentLoaded` event to make sure contents are loaded before running scripts.

 You can pass some parameters into it to quickly customize the bot.

-Make sure to include related libraries in header
+And don't forget to include related libraries in the header

 ```html
 <head>